dominicm00/ham/README.md

 Development is currently underway on Ham v2, which is a heavily rewritten version with better parsing, exact header scanning, improved incremental builds, and more.
 You can check it out [here](https://sr.ht/~dominicm/ham/).

 ## Known bugs
-There are currently bugs blocking the build for [Haiku](https://www.haiku-os.org/) that are being addressed.
-Until Ham is tested on Haiku and other Jam projects, it is not recommended to be used in production.
+There are currently command execution bugs blocking the build for [Haiku](https://www.haiku-os.org/) that are being addressed.
+Although Ham currently works for some smaller builds, until Ham is stress-tested on Haiku and other Jam projects, it is not recommended to be used in production.

 ## Introduction
 Ham is a drop-in replacement for the [Jam build system](https://swarm.workshop.perforce.com/view/guest/perforce_software/jam/src/Jam.html).
 Its primary goal is to be compatible with and extend [Haiku Jam](https://git.haiku-os.org/buildtools/tree/jam), and eventually become Haiku's official build system.
 However, compatibility with [Perforce Jam](https://swarm.workshop.perforce.com/view/guest/perforce_software/jam/src/Jam.html), [Boost.Build](https://www.boost.org/build), and possibly other variants are planned.